 - 2 tbsp chopped fresh dill

-- Add the garlic and 1 tsp. chili flakes and cook for about 30 seconds.
-Then add 2 Tbsp. tomato paste, cooking for about a minute before adding the can of tomatoes, 1 tsp. oregano, 1 tsp. paprika and 3 bay leaves.
+- Add the garlic and 1 tsp. of chili flakes and cook for about 30 seconds.
+Then add 2 Tbsp. of tomato paste, cooking for about a minute before adding the can of tomatoes, 1 tsp. of oregano, 1 tsp. of paprika, and 3 bay leaves.

-- Turn the heat down and let the sauce simmer for about 10 minutes or so, or until the sauce starts to thicken.
+- Lower the heat and let the sauce simmer for about 10 minutes until the sauce starts to thicken.

 - While the sauce cooks, drain the beans and reserve the liquid.

 - Once the sauce is ready, add 1/3 cup fresh parsley and 2 Tbsp. of dill and taste for seasoning.

 - Add the beans to an ovenproof casserole or baking dish.
 Cover the beans with the sauce and mix well.

 - Add 1-2 cups of the cooking liquid — enough to just cover the beans.
 Keep any reserved liquid handy.